harness/developer-hub/docs/continuous-integration/get-started/harness-ci-intelligence.md

 This feature is currently in beta, and is available with `CI_PARSE_SAVINGS` feature flag.
 Please contact [Harness Support](mailto:support@harness.io) to enable the feature.
 :::

-Below is a screen shot showing time saving for a Build stage using Cache Intelligence and Test Intelligence.
+Below is a screenshot demonstrating the time savings for a **Build** stage using Cache Intelligence and Test Intelligence.

 ![](./static/ci_stage_savings.png)